-He was senior adviser of The Tikvah Fund in Israel; a public affairs and development consultant to Israel’s national hospital, the Sheba Medical Center at Tel Hashomer; and served as assistant director of the Anti-Defamation League Israel Office.
+He was senior adviser of The Tikvah Fund in Israel; a public affairs and development consultant to Israel’s national hospital, the Sheba Medical Center at Tel Hashomer; and assistant director of the Anti-Defamation League Israel Office.

 His communications consultancy, Beyad Halashon Communications & Advocacy Ltd., specializes in branding, public relations, lobbying, and editing.